d12frosted/elpa-mirror/stable-melpa/dired-open-readme.txt

-While emacs already has the `auto-mode-alist', this is often insufficient.
+While Emacs already has the `auto-mode-alist', this is often insufficient.
 Many times, you want to open media files, pdfs or other documents with an external application.
 There's remedy for that too, namely `dired-guess-shell-alist-user', but that is still not as convenient as just hitting enter.

-This package adds a mechanism to add "hooks" to `dired-find-file' that will run before emacs tries its own mechanisms to open the file, thus enabling you to launch other application or code and suspend the default behaviour.
+This package adds a mechanism to add "hooks" to `dired-find-file' that will run before Emacs tries its own mechanisms to open the file, thus enabling you to launch other application or code and suspend the default behaviour.